titobsala/Raska/USER_GUIDE.md

 **Use TUI when:**
 - Interactive task management and real-time updates
 - Exploring project status and navigation
-- Multi-project switching and comparison
 - Learning Rask features with guided interface
 - Collaborative planning and discussion
 - Visual progress tracking and analytics
+- Single-project focused work sessions

 **Use CLI when:**
 - Automation and scripting